Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Results

+Quantitative results in Table~\ref{tab:quantitative_2} further confirm the qualitative comparisons in Fig.~\ref{fig5} under the unseen 75{\degree} fan-beam setting.
+The proposed method achieves the best performance across all metrics.
+Among the baselines, DOLCE is the strongest competitor in terms of SSIM and nMI, whereas FBPConvNet yields the second-best PSNR and RMSE$_{\text{HU}}$; the two methods are comparable on PCC.
+Relative to the second-best method for each metric, the proposed method improves SSIM by 2.21\%, reduces RMSE$_{\text{HU}}$ by 25.39\%, and increases PSNR, nMI, and PCC by 10.81\%, 1.42\%, and 2.73\%, respectively.
+Although 75{\degree} is not seen during training, it lies between the two fan-beam angles (60{\degree} and 90{\degree}) used for training, corresponding to a mild distribution shift.
+Nevertheless, our method remains the most robust and accurate.

 The second experiment is more challenging, involving both an unseen angular range (45{\degree}) and a new acquisition geometry (parallel-beam).
-As shown in Fig.\ref{fig6}, FBPConvNet introduces pronounced artifacts in the data-missing regions, while DOLCE reconstructs object sizes roughly but fails to suppress boundary artifacts and exhibits banding and brightness fluctuations across soft-tissue regions.
+As shown in Fig.\ref{fig6}, all baselines exhibit noticeable degradation under this substantial distribution shift.
+FBPConvNet introduces pronounced artifacts in the data-missing regions, while DOLCE reconstructs object sizes roughly but fails to suppress boundary artifacts and exhibits banding and brightness fluctuations across soft-tissue regions.
 DDS yields perceptually cleaner results than supervised methods but still suffers from shape distortion and inaccurate boundaries, indicating its limited capability in preserving accurate spatial geometry under substantial distribution shifts.
-In contrast, our method achieves the highest visual fidelity, with structures closely matching the reference in both perceptual quality and anatomy.
-These observations are corroborated by the quantitative results in Table \ref{tab:quantitative_2}, where our method outperforms the second-best method by 8.25\%, 10.13\%, 6.18\%, 2.51\%, and 6.58\% on SSIM, RMSE, PSNR, nMI, and PCC, respectively.
+In contrast, our method achieves the highest visual fidelity, with structures closely matching the references in both perceptual quality and anatomy.
+These observations are confirmed by the quantitative results in Table \ref{tab:quantitative_2}, where our method outperforms the second-best method by 6.59\%, 17.80\%, 8.68\%, 1.24\%, and 5.29\% on SSIM, {RMSE$_{\text{HU}}$}, PSNR, nMI, and PCC, respectively.

-Furthermore, in this challenging setting, strongly supervised learning methods (\emph{e.g.}, FBPConvNet and DOLCE) degrade clearly under domain shift, as evidenced by low SSIM and PSNR scores.
-This highlights their limited generalizability to unseen projection geometries and acquisition domains.
-On the other hand, DDS produces visually plausible outputs but underperforms in nMI and PCC, indicating reduced structural and pixel-level consistency compared to our method.
+Furthermore, the 45{\degree} parallel-beam setting remains extremely challenging due to both the unseen angular range and the unseen acquisition geometry.
+Although our method achieves the best quantitative performance in Table~\ref{tab:quantitative_2}, a substantial gap to the full-angle reference still persists, as evidenced by the noticeable structural deviations and residual artifacts in Fig.~\ref{fig6}(a).
+This indicates that the missing angular information under such an extreme configuration cannot be fully compensated even with strong learned priors.
+Therefore, we treat the 45{\degree} parallel-beam experiment as a strict robustness benchmark for performance evaluation, rather than a practically deployable clinical acquisition protocol.